-The holiday season is, unfortunately, a prime time for getting sick.
+The holiday season is, unfortunately, a prime time for health concerns.
 Between holiday stress, spending more time with other people, eating more finger foods, which means more potential for sharing germs, and maybe having a few more drinks, your immune system is working overtime.

-Help protect your body by getting plenty of sleep, staying hydrated, washing your hands often, and supplementing your diet with immunity-boosting nutrients like our Super Stress Vitamin B-Complex with Vitamin C. You should also consider probiotics to support your digestive system and metabolism boosters to help you stay on track through holiday festivities.
+You may also want to consider probiotics to support your digestive system since the health of your gut also influences immune health, and metabolism boosters to help you stay on track through holiday festivities.
 Green coffee bean extract helps support metabolism while providing an antioxidant boost.
-Chromium supplements and Matcha green tea are other great options for metabolic support.
+Chromium supplements and matcha green tea are other great options for metabolic support.

 Start Thinking About Resolutions

 No matter what your New Year's resolutions, it’s a good idea to prepare yourself for success.
 Think beyond what you want to accomplish and plan out exactly how you are going to accomplish it!
 If you want to exercise more, spend some time researching workout options you’ll enjoy, so you’ll be more likely to stick to your workout plan.
 If you want to lose weight, schedule an appointment with a dietitian to work out a healthy eating plan that will keep you nourished while you lose weight, plus do some research on weight loss supplements.

 Also, set smaller milestone goals that lead up to achieving your larger goal.
 For example, if your New Year's resolution is to train to run a 5K, you might start out doing intervals of walking and running for a total of 10 minutes a day the first week and build up from there.
 Setting smaller goals along the way will help you stay motivated and on your way to success.